 Want to send us something tangible?
 Send it here:

 76 Cranbrook Rd., Suite 192

 Cockeysville, MD 21030

 Feel free to give us a call: 866/829-6757

 Hours: 9a-4p Monday to Thursday.
 We do our best to answer any inquiries within hours of receiving them; know that your inquiry is important to us and we'll be in touch as soon as possible.

-Please note, our offices are closed for all Federal US holidays as well as the day after Thanksgiving, and for the end-of-year holidays, from December 20 until the Monday following New Year's Day.
+Please note, our offices are closed for all Federal US holidays as well as the day after Thanksgiving, and for the end-of-year holidays, from December 24 through January 1.

 Back to Top

 The result is that our Virtual Assistants are successful beyond their wildest imaginings, and the clients they serve are thrilled.
 And isn't that what it's all about?

 The leader in professional training for Virtual Assistants, our comprehensive and transformative 20-week training program not only supports someone in becoming a Virtual Assistant, but also in the creation of a solid and sustainable business—one that contributes to the VA having a high-quality life.
 Our abundance-minded, collaborative community makes sure that working at home never has to mean working alone.
 And though the training stops at the end of 20 weeks, the support we offer doesn't; it continues through the life-cycle of a VA's business with advanced classes, opportunities for world-class coaching from professionally trained business and personal coaches, the highest certification in the industry, access to experts in a variety of topics, special interest groups, a members area full of up-to-date information and a proprietary knowledge base full of resources our VAs find extraordinarily useful in their work, travel-and-learn opportunities, and in-person and virtual community events.